ajantaju/F4FEVR/README.md

 ## Tips

+- You can visit mods Nexus page by right clicking on a mod on the list and selecting "Visit on Nexus" (3rd from the bottom)
 - Do not save in power armor.
 - Power armor helmet can be configured with PA Helmet Configuration holotape.
 - If aiming with scopes seems off, edit BetterScopes.ini eyeOffset value (Default was 2.65) This may depend on headset and/or your pupil distance.
 You can also set your dominant eye here.